 Predation was not considered a threat in most coastal streams.
 In the Russian River non-native predatory fishes are common in the mainstem and reservoirs (incl. basses, sunfishes, Striped Bass and various catfishes).
-The impact on local populations is not known, but was not generally considered a major threat to lamprey populations and may be ameliorated by the generally nocturnal activity patterns of lampreys and downstream migration during periods of high flow and turbidity.
-Sacramento Pikeminnow Ptychocheilus grandis are only present in the Russian River, where they are native.
+The impact on local populations is not known, but was not generally considered a major threat to lamprey populations, and may be ameliorated by the generally nocturnal activity patterns of lampreys and downstream migration during periods of high flow and turbidity.
+Sacramento Pikeminnow are only present in the Russian River, where they are native.
 Seals and sea lions are known to feed on migrating runs of adult lampreys near the mouths of rivers, as do eagles and ospreys.
-However, the nature or severity of pinniped predation in central coastal streams has not been assessed.
+However, the nature or severity of pinniped and bird predation in central coastal streams has not been assessed.
 A principal area of pinniped and bird predation appears to be the mouth of the Russian River.
-Another potential predator are sturgeon, given lamprey are a popular bait item used by local fisherman.
 Predation threats were ranked as Unknown, although they are proposed for assessment.